OSCE monitoring on Armenian-Azerbaijani contact line passes without incidents

 The latest monitoring on the contact line of the Azerbaijani and Armenian armies has passed without any incidents.

-The monitoring was held under the mandate of the OSCE chairperson-in-office personal representative near the village of Merzili of Azerbaijan's Aghdam district on Nov.18, Azerbaijan's Defense Ministry said.
+The monitoring was held under the mandate of the OSCE chairperson-in-office personal representative near the village of Ashagi Veyselli of Azerbaijan's Fizuli district, Azerbaijan's Defense Ministry said on Dec.2.

-On the Azerbaijani side, the monitoring was carried out by field assistants of OSCE chairperson-in-office personal representative, Jiri Aberle, Simon Tiller, Peter Svedberg and Head of the OSCE High-Level Planning Group, Markus Widmer.
+On the Azerbaijani side, field assistants of OSCE chairperson-in-office personal representative, Hristo Hristov and Peter Svedberg carried out the monitoring.

 The conflict between the two South Caucasus countries began in 1988 when Armenia made territorial claims against Azerbaijan.
 As a result of the ensuing war, in 1992 Armenian armed forces occupied 20 percent of Azerbaijan, including the Nagorno-Karabakh region and seven surrounding districts.